Nikhildusa07/flowmind-ai/README.md

      +
 Activity Tracking

 The platform is designed to automate routine business operations efficiently while maintaining human oversight for uncertain, sensitive, or high-risk decisions.

-#   f l o w m i n d - a i  
+License

- 
+This project was developed as an AI-powered business automation system for demonstration, development, and evaluation purposes.